project-jedi/jcl/jcl/docs/Readme.txt

 JCL daily page  http://jcl.sourceforge.net/daily/

-To always have access to the most recent changes in the JCL, you should install a Subversion client (we recommend TortoiseSVN http://tortoisesvn.tigris.org/ and RapidSVN http://rapidsvn.tigris.org/) and download the SVN repository files to your computer as explained in the repository page of the JEDI Wiki at http://homepages.codegear.com/jedi/wiki/index.php?title=Repository With the SVN
+To always have access to the most recent changes in the JCL, you should install a Subversion client (we recommend TortoiseSVN http://tortoisesvn.tigris.org/and RapidSVN http://rapidsvn.tigris.org/) and download the SVN repository files to your computer as explained in the repository page of the JEDI Wiki at http://homepages.codegear.com/jedi/wiki/index.php?title=Repository With the SVN